gardener/landscaper/docs/tutorials/01-create-simple-blueprint.md

 ## Summary
 - A blueprint has been created that describes how a nginx ingress can be deployed into a kubernetes cluster.
-- A component descriptor has been created that contains the blueprint and another external resources as local resources with access type `localOciBlob`.
+- A component descriptor has been created that contains the blueprint and another external resources as resources.
-- The blueprint and the component descriptor are uploaded to the oci registry.
+- The blueprint and the component descriptor have been uploaded to the OCI registry.
 - An installation has been defined and applied to the cluster which resulted in the deployed nginx application.

 ## Up Next
-In the [next tutorial](./02-local-simple-blueprint.md), the same blueprint is deployed but using only component local artifacts.
+In the [next tutorial](./02-local-simple-blueprint.md), the same blueprint is deployed but using only local component artifacts.